 Analytics has its own language, which is very different from that spoken by businesses.
 It is not enough to be able to do analytics, but one must also understand what it takes to make analytics succeed in an organization.
 Therefore, the need for Analytics Translators.

 Interpretation is a tricky business, especially with the advent of complex Machine and Deep Learning algorithms.
 After all, models are purely mathematical; a bunch of numbers fed into an equation and another bunch of numbers that come out of it.
-Therefore, a First Principles understanding of tools and techniques is essential if one must convince business stakeholders to take decisions based on those numbers.
+Therefore, a First Principles understanding of tools and techniques is essential and is enlisted as an analytics best practice if one must convince business stakeholders to take decisions based on those numbers.
 Moreover, empathizing with stakeholders is equally important – for example, in a performance driver analysis, there is no point in identifying those drivers, no matter how mathematically significant, if they cannot be controlled by the business.

 All advanced models tend to give up at “there isn’t enough data available to generate accurate forecasts”.
 That is where human creativity steps in.
 Machine Learning models are notorious for generating sub-zero sales forecasts for severely fluctuating data, even with the most advanced techniques.
 It takes human intervention to design a solution, so it does not appear as if the company is paying customers to buy its products.
 The truth is, there may never be enough data, but an analyst should be able to eyeball analytical outputs and make some sense out of those numbers.